aptitudex/Grea-Plant-Tower/README.md

 ## Repository Structure
 * /CAD - STEP files containing the geometry for 3D-printed tower parts
 * /Docs - PDF files containing project documentation and assembly instructions
 * /Embedded - Code for the Raspberry Pi Pico 2 platform with attached ADC and addressable LED strips.
 A TDS sensor should be attached to channel 0, and a water level sensor should be attached to channel 1.
 The setpoint constants should be set before use.
+Requires pre-imaging with CircuitPython.

 Default pin settings: ADC via I2C- GP21, GP20 ; LED via PWM - GP28